 - Immunotherapy drugs that utilize monoclonal antibodies (ibritumomab, trastuzumab, and tiuxetan, for example)

-- Dyes used in some x-rays and CT scans
+- Contrast dyes used in some x-rays and CT scans

 - Morphine and other opioids